tonghuikang/blog/_posts/2022-10-17-resume-advice.md

 Present continuous tense (e.g. "implementing") is fine for ongoing work.
 However, I suggest using simple past tense for ongoing work for consistency.
 You should also consider your resume will be read in the future.

+#### How should I include my certifications?

+If you are already in a relevant degree program, I suggest you put your certifications in the skills section.